 Anyone take camera, batteries, SD cards, laptop, chargers and tripod or monopod etc?

 The safari takes place close to the equator, but at altitude of near a mile high where the air is clear, so, even in July it will be cool in the mornings, not too hot during the day and a bit cool in the evening.
 I don't believe any of the pools are heated, so, as the expression on my face in photo above reveals, the water temps are quite nippy.
 I briefly entered the water at the 4 Seasons and Mount Kenya Safari Club at the end of June.
-Layers it the order of the day.
+Layers is the order of the day.
 If you want pics, take your camera, batteries, and charger, but don't get carried away with multiple lenses. or like many, just use a cell phone.
 Take a tablet if you want, but leave your laptop at home.
-There is almost space or time to use a tripod and rarely a monopod.
+There is almost no space or time to use a tripod and rarely a monopod.
 There are many forum discussions about this topic.
 Check the K&T archives.

 I use photos to trigger memories, not to replace them.
 I know the photogs want the pictures, and I have a degree in photography, but that is not my ‘focus’.
 Observe first.
 You can probably see better pictures on National Geographic. .
 But you cannot see it, and smell it, and feel it with a photograph.
 Bring all of your senses, but the pictures are secondary.